Maxihau/Cocktail-Ordering/readme.md

 ![Screenshot Data Elements.png](Screenshots%2FScreenshot%20Data%20Elements.png)

-Data Elements are the variables that save the data from service calls with scripts.
-Here, the item is a Daiquiri and the user_id is 12342314331431 (For storing the data, see [Process Model](#process-model))
+Data Elements are variables that store information from service calls with scripts.
+For example, the item variable could store "Daiquiri," and the user_id might be "12342314331431" (refer to [Process Model](#process-model) for data storage details).

 ### Endpoints

 ![Screenshot Endpoints.png](Screenshots%2FScreenshot%20Endpoints.png)

-This tab is important for the communication via REST services.
-The links are saved in this tab and labeled.
-Here is an example for the variables "getOrder" and "sendMsg".
-In this case, the ports are active from the python classes and are waiting for a request.
+The Endpoints tab is important for communication via REST services.
+Here, links are saved and labeled.
+An example includes variables like "getOrder" and "sendMsg," with active ports from Python classes awaiting requests.

 ### Process Model